What to See in Ostuni: A Complete Guide Through History and Flavors

 Ostuni is well connected and easily reachable both by car and by public transport.

-You can comfortably reach Ostuni by car via the SS379 (Adriatic State Road), which connects Bari to Brindisi.
-Exiting at the Ostuni junction, continue for about 6 km to the city center.
-A car is recommended if you want to also explore the surroundings and the farmhouses in the fields.
+You can easily reach Ostuni by car via the SS379 (Strada Statale Adriatica), which connects Bari to Brindisi.
+Exiting at the Ostuni junction, continue for about 6 km until you reach the city center.
+A car is recommended if you wish to also explore the surrounding areas and the farmhouses in the countryside.

 Ostuni is served by the Bari–Lecce railway line.
-The Ostuni station is about 3 km from the historic center, so it’s necessary to take a taxi or a city bus to reach the center.
-Regional trains are frequent and convenient.
+Ostuni station is located about 3 km from the historic center, so it is necessary to take a taxi or a city bus to reach the center.
+Regional trains are frequent and affordable.

 Several companies offer bus connections from Bari, Brindisi, and other Apulian cities.
-The buses arrive directly in the center of Ostuni, making this a convenient option for those who don’t drive.
+The buses arrive directly in the center of Ostuni, making this a convenient option for those who do not drive.

-Private Transfer: At Pugliamare, we also offer comfortable private transfers from Polignano a Mare to Ostuni, ideal for those looking for a stress-free journey with personalized schedules.
+Private transfers: At Pugliamare, we also offer comfortable private transfers from Polignano a Mare to Ostuni, ideal for those seeking a stress-free journey with personalized schedules.

 What to See in Ostuni

-The historic center of Ostuni is a must-see, with its houses, its alleys, its shops, and the many places that characterize it.
-Don’t miss the visit to the many churches, but above all to the beautiful co-cathedral, with its late Gothic facade, entirely made of stone and located in the heart of the city center.
+The historic center of Ostuni is a must-see, with its houses, alleys, shops, and many local venues that give it character.
+Don’t miss visiting the many churches, especially the beautiful co-cathedral, with its late Gothic facade, entirely made of stone and located in the heart of the city center.

-Stroll, perhaps while enjoying a gelato, in Piazza della Libertà or let yourself be fascinated by the many buildings that make the old village unique, like the ducal palace Zevallos, the Siccoda Palace (1575) on via Cattedrale 35, the buildings of Palazzo Vescovile and of the historic Seminarionel Borgo Antico, or the most iconic cathedral in the city, Duomo di Santa Maria Assunta.
+Take a stroll, perhaps while enjoying an ice cream, in Piazza della Libertà or let yourself be captivated by the many palaces that make the old town unique, such as the ducal palace Zevallos, the Palazzo Siccoda (1575) at Via Cattedrale 35, the buildings of the Palazzo Vescovile and the old Seminary in the old town, or the city’s most iconic cathedral, Duomo di Santa Maria Assunta.

-Ostuni, però, non è solo centro storico.
-Tutto il territorio circostante, fino alle spiagge, è splendido.
-Dalle masserie alla piana degli ulivi, dal mare ai siti archeologici che si trovano in zona, questo luogo è ricco di fascino e va esplorato.
-Per vivere davvero la magia di Ostuni, niente è meglio di un Private Guided Tour in the heart of the White City.
-Accompanied by an expert Local Guide you’ll be able to stroll through the lime-washed alleys, discover the fascinating history of this medieval village, and visit symbolic places like the Gothic-Romanesque Cathedral and the ancient Terra district.
-The tour is personalizable based on your interests, whether it’s art, architecture, local traditions, or simply panoramic views to photograph.
+Ostuni, however, is not just the historic center.
+The entire surrounding area, up to the beaches, is stunning.
+From the farmhouses to the olive plains, from the sea to the archaeological sites in the area, this place is full of charm and worth exploring.
+To truly experience the magic of Ostuni, nothing beats a private guided tour in the heart of the White City.
+Accompanied by an expert local guide, you can stroll through the lime-washed alleys, discover the fascinating history of this medieval village, and visit symbolic places such as the Gothic-Romanesque Cathedral and the ancient Terra district.
+The tour is customizable based on your interests, whether art, architecture, local traditions, or simply panoramic views to photograph.
 An authentic and tailor-made experience to truly immerse yourself in the spirit of Ostuni.

-For those who wish to move away from the historic center and immerse themselves in nature, a tour on horseback between the sea and the countryside of Ostuni is an unforgettable experience.
-You’ll be able to cross ancient olive groves, dry stone walls and panoramic paths, until you reach stretches of wild coast with views of the Adriatic Sea.
-It’s an authentic and relaxing way to discover the most genuine face of Puglia, in direct contact with the land and its slow rhythms.
+For those who want to get away from the historic center and immerse themselves in nature, a horseback tour between the sea and countryside of Ostuni is an unforgettable experience.
+You will cross century-old olive groves, dry stone walls, and scenic paths, until reaching wild stretches of coast overlooking the Adriatic Sea.
+It’s an authentic and relaxing way to discover the most genuine face of Apulia, in direct contact with the land and its slow rhythms.

 What to Eat in Ostuni

 In Ostuni, you can enjoy all the typical dishes of Apulian and regional cuisine.
-From orecchiette pasta or handmade cavatelli to "fave e cicorie (fava beans and chicory)," from focaccia to panzerotti.
-Every restaurant offers a wide selection of local products, often zero-kilometer, such as cured meats and fresh cheeses.
-Let yourself be won over by the simplicity of Apulian cuisine and dishes that warm the heart like friselle with tomatoes, vegetables preserved in oil, taralli or freshly baked bread with a drizzle of the finest olive oil.
+From homemade orecchiette or cavatelli to “fava beans and chicory,” from focaccia to panzerotti.
+Every restaurant offers a wide selection of local products, often zero-kilometer, such as cold cuts and fresh cheeses.
+Let yourself be won over by the simplicity of Apulian cuisine and dishes that warm the heart like friselle with tomatoes, preserved vegetables, taralli, or freshly baked bread with a drizzle of the best olive oil.

-Moreover, Ostuni is surrounded by stretches of ancient olive trees,some of which are over a thousand years old, living symbols of the agricultural history of the area.
-This unique landscape makes the area one of the most renowned in Puglia for the production of extravirgin olive oil of the highest quality.
-During your visit, you can take part in a guided tasting of olive oil in a historic oil mill, where you’ll discover traditional production methods and learn to recognize the characteristics of an authentic oil.
-It’s a perfect opportunity to savor the essence of Puglia through one of its most precious products.
+Moreover, Ostuni is surrounded by vast stretches of century-old olive trees, some of which are over a thousand years old, a living symbol of the agricultural history of the area.
+This unique landscape makes the region one of the most renowned in Apulia for the production of high-quality extra virgin olive oil.
+During your visit, you can participate in a guided olive oil tasting at a historic mill, where you will discover traditional production methods and learn to recognize the characteristics of authentic oil.
+It is a perfect opportunity to savor the essence of Apulia through one of its most precious products.

 Where to Eat in Ostuni